Mithi-code/mob-programming/README.md

-# mob-programming
+# DSA

-> This repo is used for solving hacker-rank questions.
+> This repo is used for solving hacker-rank questions and prepare note for data structure topics.

 ### Interview prep